-This policy aims to ensure that the needs and rights of every one in the community are respected and upheld.
+This policy aims to ensure that the needs and rights of everyone in the community are respected and upheld.
 This policy relates to all departments within the school including EYFS.
 The policy has been developed to embody best practice embedded in the school having regard to the Department of Education advice to Head teachers, Staff and Governing bodies entitled 'Preventing and Tackling Bullying' (July 2017) copies available from the DoE website.
-This policy also takes into account locally approved guidelines made available by the Dorset Safeguarding Children's Board and their 'We're all different' guidance.
+This policy also considers locally approved guidelines made available by the Dorset Safeguarding Children's Board and their 'We're all different' guidance.